 Many researchers found that maintenance declined overall by single digit percentages, but the evidence did not seem to offer incontrovertible proof.
 In some locations and for some types of maintenance the effects were pronounced, in others not so.
 Pre-1947 buildings in Manhattan, for instance, were found to be 8.96% more likely to be unsound than their equivalent uncontrolled counterparts.
 New buildings showed no difference.
 One study found that an average 3% benefit in rent was offset by an average 2% penalty in reduced maintenance (p 95).

-The clearest data here come from Cambridge and Boston during rent control and decontrol in the 70’s and then 90’s.
+The clearest data here come from Cambridge and Boston during rent control and decontrol in the 70's and then 90's.
 Landlords converted rental housing into condominiums.
 Whereas 75% of units were renter-occupied in 1970, only 66% were in 1980.
-In the 90’s, the end of rent control was “associated with a 6 percentage point increase in the probability of a unit being a rental.”
-Across metro Boston, a 6% effect would equate in today’s terms to 20,000 units (extrapolated from NHMC’s estimate of 350,000 apartment homes in metro Boston).
+In the 90's, the end of rent control was "associated with a 6 percentage point increase in the probability of a unit being a rental."
+In Boston alone, a 6% loss would equate in today's terms to a loss of 16,000 rental units (based on the 2020 census 269,522 households in Boston).

 Effect of Controls on Controlled Rents